Last updated on August 15th, 2022 at 09:01 pm

 That’s what happened to me here recently in Texas.
 A rare August downpour and my wife asked, how much rain did we get?

-Checking my phone app, then the LCD after the rain event stopped and finding nothing, nada, and zeros on totals, ouch!
+Checking my phone app, then the LCD after the rain event stopped and found nothing, nada, and zeros on totals, ouch!

 Luckily in my case, I had a manual funnel